lvrcek/GNNome-assembly/README.md

 ```
 This will also download the CHM13 reference and set up the directory structure for simulating reads, constructing graphs and running experiments.
 Default location is in the `data` directory of the root directory of this project.

+Apart from setting up the working directory, running the above example will simulate four read datasets for chromosome 19 and one read dataset for chromosome 21 and construct graphs from those reads.
+Subsequently, it will train a model on three chromosome 19 graphs, validate it on one chromosome 19 graph, and, finally, create assembly for chromosome 21.
+After reconstruction, the assembly sequences can be found in `data/experiments/test_example/assembly/0_assembly.fasta`.

 ## Download the real data